scala/docs.scala-lang/_overviews/toolkit/sttp-json-body.md

 ---
-title: How to send JSON as body of an HTTP request?
+title: How to send a request with a JSON body?
 type: section
 description: How to construct URLs from variables with Scala Toolkit.
-num: 25
+num: 31
-previous-page: sttp-receive-json-body
+previous-page: sttp-string-body
-next-page: upickle-intro
+next-page: sttp-json-response
 ---

 {% include markdown.html path="_markdown/install-sttp.md" %}

-To send an HTTP request with a JSON body, you can use the integration between uPickle and sttp.
+To send a JSON body in a request, you can use the integration between uPickle and sttp.
 This tutorial teaches how to do it in two steps:
 1. Defining your own data type and its uPickle `ReadWriter`
-2. Configuring the body of an HTTP request and sending it using sttp
+2. Configuring the body of a request and sending it using sttp

 As an example, we are going to write a program that can update the bio on your personal Github account using the [Github REST API](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28).
 Beware that you need a secret [Github authentication token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to run the program.
 Do not share this token with anyone and do not paste it online.

-### Defining your own data type to
+### Defining your own data type
 In Scala, you can use a `case class` to define your own data type.
 For example, you can describe the information of a Github user like this:
 ```scala